ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

 At the end of Nicolo Ribaudo's talk [@babel/howto](https://youtu.be/UeVq_U5obnE?t=3119) the interviewer asks him about how to add syntax to Babel.

 > ...
 The Babel parser does not support plugins.
-That parasing option I was using in the code is just a list of features which the parser
+That parsing option I was using in the code is just a list of features which the parser
 >  already supports but are disabled by default.
 > If you want to test your custom syntax, we don't yet at least provide an API to do so and **we suggest you to just fork the parser (the Babel mono repo) and then you can provide your custom parser as a Babel option**.
 >